BoykoDmytr/CryptoHornet_BOT/README.md

 # Crypto Hornet — Exchange Listings Watcher

 Crypto Hornet now focuses on **direct exchange APIs** instead of Telegram scraping.
-The bot polls the official endpoints for Binance, OKX, Gate.io, Bitget, MEXC, BingX and Bybit (spot and futures where available) and instantly posts every newly listed USDT pair to your Telegram channel.
+The bot polls the official endpoints for Binance, OKX, Gate.io, Bitget, MEXC, BingX, Bybit and KuCoin (spot and futures where available) and instantly posts every newly listed USDT pair to your Telegram channel.

 ## Features